Acropora derawaensis: Description

 Acropora derawanensis can grow to a metre or so in diameter.
 It forms upright (or occasionally prostrate) bush-like colonies of tangled slender branches.
 The axial corallites are elongated and tubular, while the radial corallites are smaller, also tubular or pocket-shaped, and have angular edges.
 This coral is usually reddish-brown, with contrasting white or blueish axial corallites.

 Distribution and habitat

 Acropora derawanensis is native to the eastern Indian Ocean and the western central Pacific Ocean, its range extending from Malaysia and Indonesia to the Philippines, northern Australia and Papua New Guinea.
 It inhabits various reef habitats but is most common on sheltered reef slopes at depths of between 10 and 25 m.

 Status

 The reefs on which Acropora derawanensis lives are under threat from global warming, increased ocean acidification and reef destruction.
 It is a generally uncommon species of coral and is particularly susceptible to bleaching and coral diseases.
-The International Union for Conservation of Nature has assessed its conservation status as being "vulnerable", considering that 39% of the colonies may be lost in the next thirty years (three generation lengths).
+The International Union for Conservation of Nature has assessed its conservation status as being an endangered species.